QGI Launches the Deterministic AI Stack: Five Products for Regulated Decisions

 What changes for existing evaluations and pilots

-Nothing changes for active evaluations or pilots already in scoping.
+Nothing changes for active evaluations.
+Enterprise evaluations disclosed in news releases continue on their engagement path.
+Pilots already in scoping continue on their engagement path.
 The 5-product stack was the architecture being built behind the scenes; today it becomes the public interface.
 If you are already running a QGI pilot — or evaluating one — your contact, your workflow, and your contract stay the same.
 You now have named products to point at in your governance review.

 About QGI